dfe-analytical-services/dfeR/README.md

 5. API wrappers for use internally

 Documentation for what has been included in the package so far is available at http://dfe-analytical-services.github.io/dfeR/.

+We are also developing the [dfeshiny](https://github.com/dfe-analytical-services/dfeshiny) package, and expect any functions specific to public facing R Shiny dashboards will live there.

 ---